-As the Covid-19 outbreak continues to spread in France, multiple emails and messages are circulating on social media and messaging platforms.
+As the Covid-19 outbreak continues to spread in France, multiple information are circulating on social media and messaging platforms.
 Some of these messages contain misleading information, and some are supposedly based on the expertise of scientists at the Institut Pasteur.
 The Institut Pasteur asks you not to take any notice of this information and not to pass it on.

 For official information about the research carried out at the Institut Pasteur, click here.